 You can now create your own web browser using Microsoft PowerPoint.
 No need of any programming skill.
-Even a layman can do this, if he/she knows Microsoft PowerPoint.
-Go through the following procedures.
+Even a layman can do this if she knows Microsoft PowerPoint.
+Go through the following steps.

 Open your Microsoft PowerPoint and look at the top menu bar.
 Just do a verification whether the "Developer" tab is visible or not.
-If it is not visible then do the following to make it visible otherwise you can go to step 2.
+If it is not visible then do the following to make it visible otherwise you can skip this step.